 Washington State Book Awards are given for outstanding books for books published by Washington authors the previous year.
-A book award is given based on the strength of the publication's literary merit, lasting importance and overall quality.
+A book award is given based on the strength of the publication's literary merit, lasting importance and overall quality to an author who was born in Washington state or is a current resident and has maintained residence here for at least three years.

 Winners and finalists are named in eight categories: